 These four pieces of Jewelry were produced by Durango Silver Company.
 The stones were mined and cut by John and Dillon Hartman and is from the Tortoise Turquoise mine, which, is located near Mina Nevada.
 Mina is north of Tonapah Nevada and this is an area that produces mostly green Turquoise.
 The Tortoise Turquoise Mine has Turquoise and Variscite deposits and produced mainly greens with some blue.

 Here are two Damale Turquoise Rings made by Crystal Hartman from Durango Silver Company.
-The stones were cut by John and Dillon Hartman and the material was purchased from Tony Cotner, which is the owner of the Damale Mine.
-The Damale Mine produces Turquoise, Variscite and other materials.
+The stones were cut by John and Dillon Hartman and the material was purchased from Tony Cotner, which is the owner of the Damele Mine.
+The Damele Mine produces Turquoise, Variscite and other materials.
 Turquoise and other gemstones have been mined from this location for over 50 years and small amounts are still being taken out annually.
-The Damale or Damele mine produces some of the best Lime Green Turquoise.
+The Damele or Damele mine produces some of the best Lime Green Turquoise.

 These two pieces of Jewelry feature Stennich Turquoise Stones that were cut by Dillon Hartman to Durango Silver Company.
 The Stennich Turquoise Mine produced Turquoise in the 1940’s to 60’s and has been out of production since.
 This mine was known for producing a lot of beautiful blue Turquoise as well as green.